 The curriculum is the substance of what is taught.
-It is the specific plan of what learners need to know and should be able to do in total and in each subject.
+It is the specific plan of what learners need to know and should be able to do.
 The curriculum shapes and determines what learners of all ages will get out of their educational experience.
 For this reason, the curriculum is at the heart of this school's work.